 Limitations: Statewide, the National Syndromic Surveillance Program is estimated to capture visits from approximately 90-95% of Nevada emergency department facilities, and thus may underestimate the occurrence of overdoses across the state.
 Since not everyone who overdoses is able to make it to the ED, this report may underestimate the total overdose burden in the state.
-The 441A overdose counts, although mandated, may not be reported by every hospital, and may underestimate the occurrence of overdoses in hospitals.
-FDMP data show the number of prescriptions filled to Nevada residents, and does not capture whether the medications were taken as prescribed or taken by the prescribed patient.
+The 441A overdose counts, although mandated, may not be reported by every hospital, and may underestimate the occurrence of overdose burden in the state.
+The 441A overdose counts, although mandated, may not be reported by every hospital, and may underestimate the occurrence of overdoses burden in the state.
+The 441A overdose counts, although mandated, may not be reported by every hospital, and may underestimate the occurrence of overdoses in burden by the prescribed patient.
 In addition, a person can be included for more than one prescription (not mutually exclusive).